polycotassociates/valeopartners/web/modules/custom/vp_views/README.md

-Code for various computed fields
+Code and enhancements for views.